 It’s time to wrap it all up.
 As it was said at the very beginning, if you want to have a great conference call experience, you have to ensure the following things:

 - Pick the right audio option.
-The best way is to use conference call headset – I also wrote about how to pick the best call conference headset some weeks ago
+The best way is to use a conference call headset – I also wrote about how to pick the best call conference headset some weeks ago.
+If you prefer speakers then in this article you will find all the details on how to pick the best call conference speaker.

-- And finally, find the right camera which will suit to your needs
+- And finally, find the right camera which will suit your needs.

 Different users need different cameras, so before you will decide, answer the following questions: